omnidyon/color-utilities/README.md

 Further, certain conversions lead to data loss like RGB to Ansi16 and then back to RGB will most probably result in a significant difference in color.

+### Performance Considerations

+<a name="performance-considerations"></a>

+- **Color Class**: Use with caution in performance-critical applications as it computes multiple color spaces
+- **Standalone Functions**: More efficient for single conversions
+- **Individual CSS Parsers**: Use specific parsers (parseHex, parseRgb) instead of fromCssString for better performance
+- **"all" Option**: Avoid in real-time applications due to computational cost
+- **Tree-shaking**: Individual functions can be imported separately to reduce bundle size

 ## Documentation

 <a name="documentation"></a>